 2) Pathway to Family Stability – Staff empowers people to set and meet goals, which is essential to improving one's quality of life.
 Thereafter, we continually support clients by connecting them to supportive services such as housing, food services, child care, counseling, employment services, clothing, heating assistance, and after-school activities for children.
 The Capital Youth Mentoring Program (CYMP)is a safe haven for youth ages 12 – 21 who have been placed in an out of home setting by the Division of Child Protection and Permanency (DCP&P) in Mercer County.
 With the CYMP, the youth can develop and accomplish post-secondary educational and career goals that support their transition into adulthood.

 3) Pathway to Education – The Shiloh CDC Freedom School is a Children’s Defense Fund (CDF) sponsored program, that provides high-quality academic enrichment, parent and family involvement, and social action and civic engagement for 80 children from the Trenton community annually, since 2010.
-We work with more than 10 public-private partners in developing a pathway to STEM for at-risk youth.
+We work with more than 10 public-private partners in developing a pathway to STEM for at-risk youth through our Teen Teck Summer & After School program.
 This program improves reading scores and knowledge of civic engagement.
 Nearly all program participants have graduated from high school.
+Additionally, each year, The Rev. S. Howard Woodson Jr. Memorial Scholarship Fund awards high school seniors who plan to continue their education through an undergraduate degree program from an accredited college or university.

 4) Pathway to Careers/Tech Jobs – We place individuals in jobs by working collaboratively with the City of Trenton, local employers, and providers to create a pathway to technology and manufacturing jobs for Trenton residents.
 Preliminary results include the designation of the City of Trenton as a TechHire Community by the White House, development of pathway with succinct steps to employment, and obtainment of written commitments from local manufacturing employers for interviewing qualified candidates in the city for positions.